minetest-mods/areas/README.md

 	For example:
 	/find_areas [Cc]astle To find castles.

- * /list\_owners
-	Lists the owners of your position.

  * /remove\_area &lt;ID&gt;
 	Removes a area that you own.
 Any sub-areas of that area are made sub-areas of the removed area's parent, if it exists.
 Otherwise they will have no